-Title Health Matters for Seniors Degree of recognition Regional Media name/outlet Tyrone GAA Media type Web Country United Kingdom Date 13/11/2019 Description Health Matters for Seniors and an Evening of Chat with Mickey Harte, Jarlath Burns and Kevin Madden
+Title Health Matters for Seniors Degree of recognition Regional Media name/outlet Tyrone GAA Media type Web Country/Territory United Kingdom Date 13/11/2019 Description Health Matters for Seniors and an Evening of Chat with Mickey Harte, Jarlath Burns and Kevin Madden

 Our health is our wealth, and as the years pass by, the importance of awareness of health matters increases.

 An opportunity for older men to address issues which could affect them is on offer at a special event at the Tyrone GAA Centre of Excellence at Garvaghey on Wednesday 13 November.

 And some leading GAA personalities will participate in an event which promises to be both educational and entertaining.

 Dr Aidan Cole, a consultant in clinical oncology, will deliver a talk on the diagnosis and treatment of prostate cancer.